WeblateOrg/weblate/docs/admin/config.rst

 DATA_DIR
 --------

-Directory where Weblate stores all data.
-This consists of VCS repositories, fulltext index and various configuration files for external tools.
+The folder Weblate stores all data in. it contains links to VCS repositories, a fulltext index and various configuration files for external tools.

 The following subdirectories usually exist: